GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-landsat/_description.md

 Version 2.0.0 introduces the integration of Landsat 9, providing an increase in available observations from November 2021 onwards.

 The table below describes the meaning of each bit set per pixel in each WOFL.
-Where multiple factors impeding a clear observation are detected all the respective bits will be set.
-For example a value of 136 indicates water (128) AND terrain shadow (8) were observed for the pixel.

 :::{list-table}
+:caption: Classification bit sets
 :header-rows: 1

 * - Classification